aknorw/boilerplate/README.md

       index.js
     ...
 ````

-These component folders could even potentially contain sub-component folders organized the same way if those sub-components:
-* are directly related to or composed by the main component
-* are not used elsewhere

 In each case, the `index.js` file is basically a rollup file to allow easier autoloading of the component module (that's why they are not included in the coverage - see `jest.config.js`).